rafaelmt35/TravelTomskApp/README.md

 1. User can see the places in Tomsk based on type place (Park, Museum, Mall, e.t.c )
 2. User can login to the application using their own email or Google Account
 3. Filtration function - function that provides user to find their recommended places and accommodation + budget counting for their trip based on their preferences.
+4. User can see recommendation place in Tomsk.

 ## Library:
   1. cupertino_icons: ^1.0.2